emreg00/guild/README.md

 ```

 output_file:
-    Output node scores file containing node (e.g. protein or gene) identifier followed by its ``calculated'' phenotypic relevance score (e.g. association with the disease phenotype for that protein/gene) on each line.
+    Output node scores file containing node (e.g. protein or gene) identifier followed by its calculated phenotypic relevance score (e.g. association with the disease phenotype for that protein/gene) on each line.
 The values are separated by whitespace(s).
 The format of a line would be;

 ```
     <node_id> <node_score>